Hospital of the University of Pennsylvania

 Residents will perform the majority of their rotations at the Department of Otorhinolaryngology at the Hospital of the University of Pennsylvania (HUP).
 Founded in 1874 as the nation’s first teaching hospital, the Hospital of the University of Pennsylvania is the flagship hospital of the University of Penn Medicine.
 The facility provides a comprehensive range of both in- and out-patient services, including highly specialized tertiary and quaternary levels of care in more than 200 specialty programs and clinics.
-For 2014-2015 HUP had 36,737 adult admissions, 65,365 emergency department visits, and 1,515,612 outpatient visits.
+For the fiscal year of 2021, HUP had 35,191 adult admissions, 69,472 emergency department visits, and 1,974,678 outpatient visits.

 The original Pennsylvania Hospital was the first hospital in the United States and over the years has had a long teaching and faculty affiliation with the University of Pennsylvania.
-Pennsylvania hospital has evolved into a 496-bed tertiary care hospital with a very busy subspecialty surgical component.
+Pennsylvania hospital has evolved into a 551-bed tertiary care hospital with a very busy subspecialty surgical component.
 The hospital was acquired by the University of Pennsylvania Health System in 1997 and provides an excellent addition and a very strong clinical volume for resident education.
-For 2014-2015, Pennsylvania Hospital had 19,854 adult admissions and 34,390 emergency department visits.
+For the fiscal year of 2021, Pennsylvania Hospital had 18,426 adult admissions, 37,921 emergency department visits, and 292,553 outpatient visits.
 The rotations at Pennsylvania Hospital are under the direction of seven full-time faculty providing an emphasis in high volume general otolaryngology, laryngology, facial plastic surgery, and head and neck and reconstructive surgery.

 The Penn Presbyterian Medical Center provides complementary experience in general otolaryngology, facial plastic surgery, and facial trauma reconstruction.
 Outpatient surgery is performed in an ambulatory surgery center within the new Penn Medicine University City building.
-The Level 1 Trauma Center for the University of Pennsylvania Health System is located at Penn Presbyterian Medical Center, which is now a 331 bed facility with the recent addition of the Pavilion for Advanced Care.
-For 2014-2015, Penn Presbyterian Medical Center had 14,634 adult admissions and 38,048 emergency department visits.
+The Level 1 Trauma Center for the University of Pennsylvania Health System is located at Penn Presbyterian Medical Center, which is now a 399-bed facility with the recent addition of the Pavilion for Advanced Care.
+For the fiscal year of 2021, Penn Presbyterian Medical Center had 17,828 adult admissions, 47,925 emergency department visits, and 282,395 outpatient visits.